 On a few occasions, women's groups effectively utilized mass action to pressure mediators and negotiation parties into granting them greater formal participation.
 In the case of Liberia, extensive demonstrations at key venues by the Women in Peacebuilding Network (WIPNET) directly led to an invitation to the formal negotiations as observers.
 Whilst WIPNET ultimately turned this invitation down, it still increased their ability to influence the peace negotiations as they proceeded.
 Similarly, in Somaliland (1991), women's groups regularly organized demonstrations at the negotiation venues.
 These actions by women's groups brought them exposure and affected decisions to include them as observers in the eventual Boroma conference.
 Additionally, these actions helped them successfully voice demands that were substantially acknowledged in the creation of a national Guurtii (conference), which was then formalized in a national charter.
-The case of Northern Ireland (see Box 6.9) illustrates how mass mobilization by women led to a positive outcome at the ballot boxes for the ratification of the peace agreement.
+The case of Northern Ireland (see Box 6.9: Preparing for the Referendum: the Northern Ireland Women's Coalition) illustrates how mass mobilization by women led to a positive outcome at the ballot boxes for the ratification of the peace agreement.